List of Kentucky supplemental roads and rural secondary highways (300–399): KY 308

 Kentucky Route 308 is a 2.697 mi rural secondary highway in northern Pike County.
 The highway begins at Forest Hills Road's intersection with Kate Camp Branch Road south of Forest Hills.
 KY 308 follows Forest Hills Road north through the valley of the Road Fork of Pond Creek.
 The highway reaches its terminus near the confluence of the Road Fork with Pond Creek at US 119 opposite Belfry High School.

 KY 310

 Kentucky Route 310 is a 6.550 mi rural secondary highway in northern Ballard County.
 The highway begins at US 60 (Paducah Road) east of LaCenter.
 KY 310 heads northwest along Dennis Jones Road, which crosses Frazier Creek.
 At KY 358 (Bandana Road), the route's name changes to Turner Landing Road.
 KY 310 crosses Lucy Creek and passes through a pair of right-angle curves before reaching its terminus at KY 1105 (Oscar Road) at Oscar.

+History

+KY 310 was formed in 1954.

+The original KY 310 ran from US 25W west via Cemetery Road in Williamsburg; this route was later reinstated as KY 2380 until October 14, 1981.